EdwardSmith1884/3D-IWGAN/3D-Reconstruction/ReadMe.md

 To run the model on this data call Kinect-VAE-3D-IWGAN.py, there are other parameters which can be specified, call with -h to view them.

 **Additional Details**:
 * To evaluate the output you can use the visualize.py script.
+This will require you to download Meshlab.
   * To use this just call python visualize.py VOXEL_FILE, where voxel file is the file created during training and saved to savepoint/NAME/EPOCH.npy.
 * Graphs will be created which allow you to track the discriminator's loss
   * The loss will at first raise rapidly but then begin to decrease..